Wouter-vw/DL_adv/README.md

 The folder "solver_comparison" contains the code required to compare various diffrax solvers to find the optimal settings for the relevant ODE.

 The folder "analysis" contains our analysis on the data files, which can be found in the folder itself, as well as in "JAX-RIEM-LA" and "riemannian-laplace-approximation".
+The notebook can be opened and run with RStudio.